Machinery Insights: 16 Excavator Parts You Need to Know

 What's the purpose of the counterweight in an excavator?

-The counterweight is crucial for maintaining balance.
-It counterbalances the weight during digging and prevents the excavator from tipping over.
+The counterweight plays a pivotal role in sustaining balance.
+It counteracts weight during digging and helps to prevent the excavator from tipping over.

 Excavator Parts Diagram | Interactive & Searchable